-April is National Garden Month!
 For all the budding naturalists, environmentalists, and gardeners, we have picture books that explore plants and gardens from every angle.
-From a simple board book introduction, to beautiful urban gardens and naturally wild gardens, find the perfect book to celebrate the beginning of spring!
+From a simple board book introduction, to picture books about beautiful urban gardens and naturally wild gardens, you’ll love sharing this list with your little ones and watching their appreciation of nature grow.

 In this gently rhyming board book, a young boy creates a garden one small action at a time.
 First, he digs in the dirt and plants seeds, then he adds soil, water, and some patience.
 With time, the seeds grow and the boy excitedly discovers what he has helped to make.
 This book provides a perfect sit-in-your-lap reading experience for toddlers.